decalage2/oletools/README.md

     - common.clsid contains the list of known CLSIDs, and their links to CVE vulnerabilities when relevant.
     - oleid now detects encrypted OpenXML files
     - fixed bugs in oleobj, rtfobj, oleid, olevba
-- 2018-02-18 v0.52:
-    - New tool [msodde](https://github.com/decalage2/oletools/wiki/msodde) to detect and extract DDE links from MS Office files, RTF and CSV;
-    - Fixed bugs in olevba, rtfobj and olefile, to better handle malformed/obfuscated files;
-    - Performance improvements in olevba and rtfobj;
-    - VBA form parsing in olevba;
-    - Office 2007+ support in oleobj.

 See the [full changelog](https://github.com/decalage2/oletools/wiki/Changelog) for more information.